jolson615/tech-exchange-2021/tdd-python-projects.md

 ### Statement of Purpose and Key Code Structures

-Have students submit their statement of purpose, a list of 6 key functions/classes (name and a docstring that describes the function), and a short paragraph explaining how these code structures will fit together to generate the overall program.
+Have students submit their statement of purpose, a list of 3 key functions/classes (name and a docstring that describes the functionality), and a short paragraph explaining how these code structures will fit together to generate the overall program.
 A Google form can be a great way to collect this information.

 ### Unit Tests

 Have students write unit tests for each of their key code structures.
+Each student should write at least 1 unit test.

 ### Passing the Unit Tests

 Have students write code that passes each of the unit tests.
+Each student should write code to pass a different student's test.

 ### Division of Responsibilities

 As with Project 1, this is a good one to do every single day if students are struggling to allocate work equally.
 Have each student commit to their peers in writing what work they'll do before the next class.
-For this project, students should evenly divide up the responsibilities for writing unit tests, and each student should write code to pass a different student's unit tests.
+For this project, students should evenly divide up the responsibilities for writing unit tests and the accompanying code.
 Emphasize that the process of each student practicing coding in Python and using TDD is more important than the final product.

 ### First Draft Mini-Presentations